Download: 2018-19 Third Quarter Fiscal Update and Economic Statement

-It’s estimated to raise $274 million in 2016-17, and $1.7 billion by 2018-19.
-Even with the carbon levy, Alberta will have the third-lowest provincial taxes/levies on gasoline and diesel in 2017, after Saskatchewan and Manitoba.
+Even with the carbon levy, Alberta will have the third lowest provincial taxes/levies on gasoline and diesel in 2018, after Saskatchewan and Manitoba.

-As part of the Climate Leadership Plan, Alberta's small business corporate income tax rate will be reduced from 3% to 2% effective Jan 1, 2017, to help businesses adjust to the carbon price.
+Alberta's small business corporate income tax rate was reduced from 3% to 2% effective January 1, 2017, as part of the Climate Leadership Plan to help businesses adjust to the carbon price.

-The tax relief will be worth an estimated $185 million in 2017-18 to small business owners.
+The tax relief to small business owners is worth an estimated $195 million in 2018-19.

 Personal income taxes